gatling/frontline-doc/content/reference/current/user/repositories/index.md

 To access the repositories administration, click on **Admin** in the navigation bar, and choose **Repositories**.

-There are 2 types of repository: the ones where you download and compile the sources, and the others where you download an already-compiled project
+There are 2 types of repository: the ones where you download and compile the sources, and the others where you download an already-compiled project.

 {{< img src="repositories.png" alt="Repositories table" >}}